huhx0015/EXWEAR_TutorialVideos/README.md

 ## Description

-This is a demo application designed for the EPSON Moverio BT-200, which displays sample video tutorials for users wearing the device.
+This is a demo application designed for the EPSON Moverio BT-200, which displays sample pilot video tutorials for users wearing the device.